carterjfulcher/carterjfulcher/README.md

 I make high performance software.
-Currently, I'm working on LLMs and Investment Software.
+Currently, I'm working on LLMs and Trading Software.

 Previously I worked on Wall St. at a mid stage startup where I solo-developed software that directs over $1.9 Billion dollars.